-In addition, a further two components were subject to an audit of specific account balances, one of which was audited by PricewaterhouseCoopers Trinidad and Tobago.
+In addition, a further three components of First Citizens Bank Limited were subject to an audit of specific account balances, two of which were audited by PricewaterhouseCoopers Trinidad and Tobago.
 For the other component, which is within the scope of the Group audit, we used a PricewaterhouseCoopers network firm auditor.